groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/java/document-information/groupdocs-watermark-java-extract-slide-backgrounds/_index.md

 </dependencies>
 ```

-**Direct Download:**
+### Direct Download
-Alternatively, download the latest version from [GroupDocs.Watermark for Java releases](https://releases.groupdocs.com/watermark/java/).
+Alternatively, download the latest JAR from [GroupDocs.Watermark for Java releases](https://releases.groupdocs.com/watermark/java/).

 ### License Acquisition

-You can acquire a temporary license or purchase a full license to unlock all features.
-Visit [GroupDocs licensing page](https://purchase.groupdocs.com/temporary-license/) for more details.
+Obtain a temporary or full license at the [GroupDocs licensing page](https://purchase.groupdocs.com/temporary-license/).

-#### Basic Initialization and Setup
+### Basic Initialization and Setup

-Here's how you initialize the Watermarker in your Java application:
+Here’s a minimal snippet that creates a `Watermarker` instance for a PowerPoint file:

 ```java
 import com.groupdocs.watermark.Watermarker;